 The seminars had an extraordinarily magnetic pull on both Milibands.
 David Miliband attended most of them even though he was widely believed to have stepped aside from mainstream Labour politics at the time.
 Senior political advisers of Ed Miliband’s team also turned up eager to claim some of the terrain.

 The intellectual fallout of these meetings would go on to form what became known as the “Blue Labour Bible”.
 The oﬃcial title of this ebook – The Labour Tradition and the Politics of Paradox – might have been less glamorous, but that didn’t stop it generating an explosion of publicity once it became known – albeit unfairly – as the deﬁnitive guide to Blue Labour philosophy.

 From David Miliband’s perspective this must have seemed odd.
 He was sitting in the seminars that had been designed to kickstart his leadership and develop trains of thought set in play by the Movement for Change campaign, but suddenly there were ﬂies on the wall.
 Everyone in the room knew it, and no one could do anything about it.

 David Miliband and his team were left in a position where either their seminars were not going to have any inﬂuence, or they would be picked up and used, but only to serve the administration of his brother.
 Even the most high minded individual wishing to put new ideas for the party over sibling rivalry must have found the dynamic diﬃcult to ignore just weeks after his leadership defeat.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.